mariadb-corporation/maxscale-buildbot/README.md

 ## Upgrading the dependencies

 The list of Python packages that are required to install the BuildBot master is stored in Pipfile.lock file.
-In this file the tested and proved to work versions are specified.
+In this file, the tested and proved to work versions are specified.

 In order to migrate to the newer versions you should use Pipenv update command.